amclees/amclees.github.io/_posts/2020-12-19-what-is-programming.markdown

 2. Programming languages tend to be more orderly than natural language, so irregularities are often wrong.

-Syntax errors are most programmer's favorite kind of errors because they are easy to spot and fix.
+Syntax errors are most programmers' favorite kind of errors because they are easy to spot and fix.
 Errors from bad assumptions or bad interaction with other programmers' code are much more difficult to deal with.